prakashsingha/productAPI/README.md

 ## Running the server

-To run the server, run the following command:
+To run the server, run the following commands:

 ```
+npm install
 npm start

 ```